Web Pro v2 Walk-Through

-- If you're looking at an existing campaign, are there existing opportunities to optimize it (usually by getting more traffic or by improving the conversion rate)?
+- If you're looking at an existing campaign, are there existing opportunities to optimize it (usually by getting more traffic, better-targeted traffic, or by improving the conversion rate)?

 - For example, keyword research may show that a website is not optimized for the right kind of traffic.
 You can normally figure this out in under an hour.

 Bottom line: I won't even consider taking on a project that is trying to sell a commodity into a crowded market, unless there's something unique and distinctive about the way this offering solves a real problem for people.

 (I also won't take on a project that I don't strongly believe in, because experience tells me that I won't be able to give it my best.)

 We believe that a project is worth doing.
 This definition of worth doing is the Golden Rule of Web Pro v2...

 We believe there is scope to realize sufficient additional profits that are presently unrealized to reward both the client's and the professional's investment.